 Brandon Manor is a Rising Senior, Psychology major from Prince George’s County, Maryland.
 Brandon is active on campus, serving as the Chief of Staff on the Morehouse Student Government Association, a member of the Vanguard Scholars Program, The Vice Polemarch (Vice President) of the Pi Chapter of Kappa Alpha Psi Fraternity, Inc., and as the Public Relations Chair for LYTEhouse (Lifting Youth Through Enrichment, an organization he co-founded).
 Brandon loves to travel, eat different kinds of food, and has a thrill for amusement parks.
 Brandon aspires to become an Addiction Psychiatrist and open a multi-purpose center to focus on serving disadvantaged people who would otherwise not have access to a pertinent medical facility.

 Yordanos is a rising senior at Hope College from Grand Rapids, Michigan.
 She is currently pursuing a bachelor’s degree in Chemistry and Psychology.
 Following her undergraduate studies, she wants to obtain an MD/MPH.
-She plans to use her practice in medicine as a method to create sustainable equitable healthcare career pathways, and building trust between healthcare professionals and minority community members.
-Her interests outside her studies include trying new experiences, listening to various music, and challenging anyone brave enough to a game of uno.
+She plans to use her practice in medicine as a method to create sustainably equitable healthcare career pathways, and build trust between healthcare professionals and minorities.
+Outside of classes, she participates in several activities including serving as President of The Black Student Union of Hope College, working as a campus tour guide, and volunteering at Boys and Girls Club.
+Under the ARCHES Program, Yordanos looks most forward to learning from mentors and strengthening relational and professional skills.
+She enjoys traveling, being introduced to different books and music, challenging anyone brave enough to a game of uno.

 Samuel hails from the populous state of New Jersey and is a rising senior at Howard University, majoring in Biology with a minor in Chemistry.
 Sam considers himself to be the quintessential Bison and is tremendously thankful for the experiences, relationships and learnings he has developed during his premed studies as well as the wider learnings associated with being in Washington DC area, such as the richness of the diverse cultures, the museums, the universities, and more.
 In short Sam enjoys the “moving pulse” of DC which best explains his passion for “keeping the human body moving” – Sam aspires to be an orthopedic surgeon.
 Having had exposure to patients and creative problem solving, one of Sam’s goal is to influence innovations in the field of orthopedics.
 Sam’s other activities include the New Jersey Club, the Health Professions Society, the honor society Beta Kappa Chi, Chapel Assistants and team leader for Alternative Spring Break.
 Sam appreciates spending time with friends and family and is passionate about movies that depict the hero’s journey.
 Sam believes the ARCHES program will further fuel his passion for medicine by equipping him with the skills, insights, and preparation necessary to conduct the kind of medical research that serves to advance the field of medicine.